smucclaw/documentation/docs/returning-keywords.rst

 .. code-block:: l4

-   EVERY Person WHOSE age >= 21 MAY Buy Alcohol
-   GIVEN Risk PARTY Insurer MUST Pay WHEN Risk IS Covered GIVEN HousePlan DECIDE NOT Permitted WHEN Storeys >= 3
+   EVERY Person   WHOSE age >= 21   MAY Buy Alcohol GIVEN Risk PARTY Insurer MUST Pay   WHEN Risk IS Covered GIVEN HousePlan DECIDE NOT Permitted   WHEN Storeys >= 3

 Decisions are central to **constitutive rules**.
-According to John Searle, a rule is a *constitutive* rule if, in some context `C`, it decides that some thing `X` counts as a special thing `Y`.
+According to John Searle, a rule is a *constitutive* rule if, in some context `C`, it decides that some thing `X` counts as a special thing `Y` if certain requirements `Z` are met.
 (See what I did there?)
 Constitutive rules create *institutional facts*.

 A decision can be as simple as first establishing whether a rule applies at all, and who it applies to.